abegosum/openlensbuilder/README.md

 Note: The Windows builder makes a change to the `ensure-binaries` library included with the lens source code.
 It forces the `ensure-binaries` to assume the platform is `win32`, since we're technically building in a Linux container.

+## Building Mac DMGs

+To build a DMG installer for Mac, make sure you've met the prerequisites listed above, then run `mac_build.sh`.

 ## Cleanup